elixir-lsp/elixir-ls/README.md

 ## Troubleshooting

 Basic troubleshooting steps:

+- Restart ElixirLS with a custom command `restart`
+- Run `mix clean` or `mix clean --deps` in ElixirLS with custom command `mixClean`
-* Restart your editor (which will restart ElixirLS)
+- Restart your editor (which will restart ElixirLS)
-* After stopping your editor, remove the entire `.elixir_ls` directory, then restart your editor
+- After stopping your editor, remove the entire `.elixir_ls` directory, then restart your editor
-  * NOTE: This will cause you to have to re-run the entire dialyzer build
+  - NOTE: This will cause you to have to re-run the entire dialyzer build

-If your code doesn't compile in ElixirLS, it may be because ElixirLS compiles code with `MIX_ENV=test` (by default).
-So if you are missing some configuration in the test environment, your code may not compile.
+You may need to set `elixirLS.mixEnv`, `elixirLS.mixTarget` and `elixirLS.projectDir` if your project requires it.
+By default ElixirLS compiles code with `MIX_ENV=test`, `MIX_TARGET=host` and assumes that `mix.exs` is located in the workspace root directory.

 If you get an error like the following immediately on startup: